 Within a sentence there are various parts among which the subject can stand out, one of the essential elements for it to develop.

-The subject, also called the noun phrase (NP), is the entity that organizes the entire sentence, connecting the various parts and must agree completely with the verb.
-To introduce a subject within a sentence, it does not take a preposition unless it is strictly necessary , as is the case of the following example, where said preposition functions as an adjacent: "Between Luís and I we will make the drawing."
+The subject, also called the noun phrase ( NP ), is the entity that organizes the entire sentence by connecting the various parts and must completely agree with the verb.
+To introduce a subject within a sentence, it does not carry a preposition unless it is strictly necessary , as is the case of the following example, where said preposition functions as an adjacent: "Between Luís and I we will make the drawing."

 According to the grammatical relationship that exists, the subject can be grammatical (in which it must agree in person and number with the verb) or logical (present in indirect sentences.
-For example: "The city was conquered by Caesar", where Caesar is the logical subject and "city" is the grammatical subject.
+For example: "The city was conquered by Caesar" , where "Caesar" is the logical subject and "city" , the grammatical one.

 On the other hand, according to its function, the subject can be an agent (the one who performs the action represented by the verb), patient (the one who receives the action expressed in the verb), pseudo-agent (at first glance it is an agent but in reality it is patient.
-For example: Juan fixed the motorcycle in the workshop; in reality the person who fixed it was the mechanic) or causative (he is responsible for an action but not the one who performs it.
-For example: "Louis XIV built the Palace"; he did not build it).
-He instead ordered it to be built.
+For example: "John fixed the motorcycle in the workshop" ; in reality the person who fixed it was the mechanic) or causative (he is responsible for an action but not the one who performs it: "Louis XIV built the palace" ; he did not build it). , but ordered it to be built).

 It is worth mentioning that appositions can be explanatory , when they add some explanation that if not expressed does not make the sentence lose meaning, or specific , which is extremely relevant to understanding the relationship between the subject and the rest of the components of the sentence. prayer.
 In the first case, said apposition goes between commas and in the second, without a pause.